Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Results

-Theorem 2 shows that in the more general scenario where the random effects do not necessarily have the same variance, there is a transition interval such that the merged learner outperforms the ensemble learner when $\overline{\sigma^2}$ is smaller than the lower bound of the interval and the ensemble learner outperforms the merged learner when $\overline{\sigma^2}$ is greater than the upper bound of the interval.
+A proof of Theorem 2 is provided in Appendix A (Supplementary Materials).
+Theorem 2 states that in a more general scenario where the random effects do not necessarily have the same variance, there is a transition interval such that the merged learner outperforms the ensemble learner when $\overline{\sigma^2}$ is smaller than the lower bound of the interval and the ensemble learner outperforms the merged learner when $\overline{\sigma^2}$ is greater than the upper bound of the interval.
+While Theorem 2 does not provide information on the relative performance of the learners within the interval, we will investigate this in the simulations.